Please browse these resources (arranged by category). Questions? Suggestions? Contact [email protected] or call (802) 434-7165.

-- Vermont Farmers Market Assocation (VTFMA) listserv — The VTFMA-L is a free listserv, which allows subscribers to post messages to one address and then distributes them to all the subscribers, as well as allows users to search on specific market topics.
-Visit vtfma.org and sign up in the bottom left corner.
+Vermont Farmers Market Assocation (VTFMA) listserv — The VTFMA-L is a free listserv which allows subscribers to post messages to one address and then distributes them to all the subscribers—mostly farmers market managers, vendors and service providers—as well as allowing users to search for specific market topics.
+Visit vtfma.org and sign up in the bottom left corner, or email [email protected].

 Insurance and Governance Resources